rhuan080/jakartaee-example-jpa/README.md

 This project is an example of implementation read and write data from database using JPA.

+### Application Server Configurations

+To run this application you need create a datasource with JNDI "jdbc/MyDataSource" on the application server.

 ##  RUN Postgress DataBase

 ### Build Docker of Postgress